Extending Offers: Campus Recruiting Offer Policy

 Second Round Interviews

 In an effort to minimize scheduling conflicts for our students, we request that second round interviews taking place at an off-campus site be scheduled at least two weeks after the on-campus interview date.
-This is especially important given our attempt to schedule interviews based upon employer industry; should you attempt to host second round interviews (on-site) during the same week as your first round interviews, your acceptance rate might be better than anticipated.
+This is especially important given our attempt to schedule interviews based upon employer industry; should you attempt to host second round interviews (on-site) during the same week as your first round interviews, your acceptance rate might be lower than anticipated.

 The William and Mary Career Center adheres to the NACE policy, which states that serving alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activity, including all information sessions, should be alcohol-free.